no-more-secrets/parsco/README.md

 ## Error Detection

 ### `on_error`
-The `on_error` combinator runs the given parser and if it fails it will return the error message given (as opposed to any error message that was produced by the parser).
+This combinator runs the given parser and if it fails it will return the error message given (as opposed to any error message that was produced by the parser).
 ```cpp